Tuchsanai/DevTools/02_Docker/Week10/02_Mornitoring/CPU/readme.md

 ```
 ### Test Monitoring
 - Grafana will be available at `http://localhost:3000` (default login is `admin`/`admin`, which you'll be prompted to change).
-- You can add a Prometheus data source at `http://prometheus:9090` (the name `prometheus` is the hostname of the Prometheus container on the Docker network).

 ### Accessing the Services